khakhalin/notes/keywords/system_interview.md

 * Considering various aspects, bottlenecks, and targets is good (compute, memory, data, privacy, complexity, costs, support, scalability etc.)
 * The problem is never "solved", in a sense that there is never enough time to cover all possible aspects of the problem.
 The weird rule of the game is that you need to keep approaching the problem from different aspects and challenging it, to demonstrate your ability to plan and lead product development.

+Elements to play with: [[caching]], sharding, balancers, rate limiters, [[acid_base]]

+For data reading and writing, consider a range of possibilities:
+* relational db (aka [[sql]]) - complex queries, strong (acid) consistency, hard to scale horizontally (aka "more servers")
+* [[nosql]] - simple queries, high throughput, eventual consistency.
+Very fast, but no more than 1-2 optimized keys.
+* in-memory storage (e.g. [[redis]]) - key-value store, realtime temporary data
+* message queue (e.g. [[rabbitmq]], [[kafka]]) - event-driven asynchronous processing
+* [[datalake]] - relatively fast write, slow read, unstructured data.
+Archival
+* distributed cache - for caching of frequently accessed computationally expensive data
+* file storage (e.g. blob) - large, simple

 Some people say that you shouldn't really ask what are the defining features, and how much the system should scale, but sorta make hypotheses about that, state them very clearly, and use it as another dimension to the problem, to look around it (if this is important, then we can do this; if that other thing is important, then we can do that).
 Others say - ask questions, make sure you get from the interviewer what features are important and which ones aren't.
 The truth is probably in-between (and also your chance to demonstrate that you can build rapport with people).

 Typically, with IRL white boards, you are always expected to draw block diagrams.

-Requirements:
+**Requirements**:
 * Functional: key features to build
-* Non-functional: scale, performance, accuraccy, freshness, consistency, security, safety, transparency, estabiliy, scalabiliy, usability, compliance (data protection, open source etc)
-    * In a context of an interview, scale & performance are usually the key
+* Non-functional: scale, performance, accuraccy, freshness, consistency, security, safety, transparency, testabiliy, scalabiliy, usability, compliance (data protection, open source etc).
+In the context of an interview, scale & performance are usually the key

 # For data specifically